This topic describes how to mount one or more NAS file systems on an Elastic Compute Service (ECS) instance when you purchase the ECS instance.

 • Image: You can mount NAS file systems only on official images.
 You cannot mount NAS file systems on a custom image that is created by using an ECS snapshot.

-• Local directory: You can specify only the root directory of NAS file systems.
+• Mount directory: You can specify only the root directory of NAS file systems.
 You cannot specify the subdirectories of NAS file systems.

-Note If the feature cannot meet your business requirements, mount NAS file systems after the ECS instance is created.
-For more information, see Mount a NAS file system on an ECS instance.
+If the feature cannot meet your business requirements, mount NAS file systems after the ECS instance is created.
+For more information, see Mount NAS file systems on ECS instances.

 Mount a NAS file system